 One industry where this problem is significant is the medical industry.
 People can be seriously harmed by preventable mistakes suffered during routine procedures, which lead to to complications and injuries for patients.

 Geisinger Medical Group started using a 40-step checklist to help surgeons performing bypass operations.
 Each step had to be followed in order to ensure that the correct quantities of drugs would be used, and so on.

 Surgeons used Knowledge Management to cut complications during procedures.
-What’s significant is that at first, surgeons resisted attempts to impose checks on their work, but once they using the checklists they came round to the idea.
+What’s significant is that at first, surgeons resisted attempts to impose checks on their work, but once they started using the checklists they came round to the idea.